compose-spec/compose-spec/spec.md

 to service containers as mounted files or directories, only a volume can be configured for read+write access.
 Secrets and configs are read-only.
 The volume configuration allows you to select a volume driver and pass driver options to tweak volume management according to the actual infrastructure.
-Configs and Secrets rely on platform services, and are declared `external` as they are not managed as part of the application lifecycle: the Compose implementation will use a platform-specific lookup mechanism to retrieve runtime values.
+Configs and Secrets rely on platform services, and are declared `external` as they are not managed as part of the application lifecycle: Compose will use a platform-specific lookup mechanism to retrieve runtime values.

 ## Compose file